-Like other participants in this category, H. described the feeling of surprise when she realized she was on trial and was even more surprised when convicted and sentenced to time in prison.
-Other participants admitted that although an offence was committed, but not by them preferably by another person, usually their partner who incriminated them.
-Most of their life stories focused on the positive and good things they did.
-The only bad thing that happened to them is being involved with a person they didn't suspect would incriminate them.
-They described themselves as "not guilty," and felt injustice and helplessness that had accompanied them since the trial, because of their inability to prove their innocence.
-They took no responsibility for criminal acts.
+Like other participants in this category, H. described the feeling of surprise when she realized that she was on trial and was even more surprised when convicted and sentenced to time in prison.
+Other participants admitted that although an offence had been committed, they usually insisted that it had been committed not by them, but by another person, usually their partner, who had incriminated them.
+Most of their life stories focused on the positive and good things they had done in their lives.
+The only bad thing that they considered as having happened to them was becoming involved with a person whom they didn't suspect would incriminate them.
+They described themselves as "not guilty," and felt a sense of injustice and helplessness that had accompanied them since the trial, because of their inability to prove their innocence.
+They took no responsibility for their criminal acts.

-In summary, the analysis of life stories shows that most of the participants (74%) claimed for partially or fully responsible for their illegitimate actions.
-Most of them (64%) started the offender's life style as adults, 18 years and older.
-Among the "chronic offenders", participants that entered the criminal lifestyle at a younger age, the reasons for delinquency were usually in terms of external causes including bad company or unfortunate situation.
+In summary, the analysis of life stories shows that most of the participants (74%) claimed partial or full responsibility for their illegitimate actions.
+Most of them (64%) started their delinquent life style as adults, 18 years and older.
+Among the chronic offenders, participants who had begun a criminal lifestyle at a younger age, the reasons for delinquency were usually expressed in terms of external causes, including bad company or unfortunate situation.

-A reference to an offense in three-time frames
+A Reference to an Offense in Three Time Frames

-Using Abulafia's (2005) semi-structured interviews, the reference to the offence they where convicted of, was presented in three-time frames: 1)present tense: "I committed the offence because…"; 2)a retrospective: vision of the offence: "Factors that led me to break the law…"; 3)hypothetical state: " I could have prevented the offence…".
+Using Abulafia's (2005) semi-structured interviews, the references to the offences of which they had been convicted were presented in three time frames: present tense: "I committed the offence because…;"retrospective perspective of the offence: "Factors that led me to break the law…;" hypothetical state: " I could have prevented the offence…"

 The answers to these questions were classified on a range from "innocent" to "guilty."
 The range can be classified into four categories:

-Depends on me – I could prevent the criminal act -taking full responsibility
+Depends on me: I could have prevented the criminal act — taking full responsibility;

-Depends on others – I could prevent the criminal act I someone would help me or do something for me first – taking partial responsibility
+Depends on others: I could have prevented the criminal act if someone had helped me or done something for me first —– taking partial responsibility;

-Blaming others – Somebody else committed the criminal act - denying self-responsibility
+Blaming others: Somebody else committed the criminal act — denying self-responsibility;

-I am innocent - The offence did not take place at all - denying all responsibilities
+I am innocent: The offence did not take place at all — denying all responsibility.

 [Table 6 about here]

-The main finding that emerges is that reference to the same offence in a hypothetical state got the most responsibility reaction than it does concerning it in the present or in retrospective tenses.
+The main finding that emerges is that referring to the same offence in a hypothetical state received the most responsibility reaction than referring to it in the present or retrospective tenses.

-Responses to the "Depend on me" situation were divided into three references: avoidance of particular behavior, different thinking, and different behavior.
-Avoidance of particular behavior usually referred to avoiding uses of psychoactive substances: "I would not use drugs" or avoiding breaking the law "If I wouldn't sell the drugs".
+Responses to the depend on me situation were divided into three categories: avoidance of particular behavior, different thinking, and different behavior.
+Avoidance of particular behavior usually referred to avoiding the use of psychoactive substances: "I would not use drugs," or avoiding breaking the law: "If I wouldn't sell the drugs."

 Different thinking referred to thinking about the expected consequences of committing the offence.
-Such as I would have prevented the offence if "I had self-satisfaction, insights with myself, …, and I could realize the results", "If after the first trial I realized the meaning of it" or " If I was built differently mentally I might have married someone else".
+Such reactions included statements such as the offense could have been prevented if "I had self-satisfaction, insights with myself, …, and I could realize the results;" or "If after the first trial I realized the meaning of it;" or " If I was built differently mentally I might have married someone else."

-Different behavior included contacting relevant help agencies; Such as, "If I called the police and told them it was happening, or that a person was injured..".
-The participants argued that the results could have been altered and even prevented the offence if somebody had helped them at some point in life.
+Different behavior included contacting relevant help agencies, such as, "If I called the police and told them it was happening, or that a person was injured..."
+The participants argued that the results could have been altered and the offense could have even been prevented if somebody had helped them at some point in life.
 The responses of the participants can be divided into two types: